 2. Your competitors might use the same stock image

 Another drawback from using stock photography is your competition.
 Once you have picked that “perfect” stock photo for your site, you then have to check out to see who “else” has picked the same photo.
-The worst case scenario is that a competitor has chosen the same one, which may confuse potential customers who associate that image with someone else.
+The worst case scenario is that a competitor has chosen the same one, which may confuse potential customers who associate that image with a different business.
 It doesn’t matter what industry you’re in, look around at your competition and take note of the images they are using.
 Nobody can copy you if your photos are original.

 3. Real photos support your marketing strategy